mariadb-operator/mariadb-operator/docs/MAXSCALE.md

 To synchronize the configuration state across multiple replicas, MaxScale stores the configuration externally in a MariaDB table and conducts periodic polling across all replicas.
 By default, the table `mysql.maxscale_config` is used, but this can be configured by the user as well as the synchronization interval.

-Another important consideration regarding HA is that only one monitor can be running at a time in order to prevent conflicts.
+Another crucial aspect to consider regarding HA is that only one monitor can be running at any given time to avoid conflicts.
 This can be achieved via cooperative locking, which can be configured by the user.
 Refer to [MaxScale docs](https://mariadb.com/docs/server/architecture/components/maxscale/monitors/mariadbmon/use-cooperative-locking-ha-maxscale-mariadb-monitor/) for more information.

 ```yaml
 apiVersion: mariadb.mmontes.io/v1alpha1